The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Discussion

-We also compared the cosmic evolution of $\rho_\star$ obtained in this work with previous results in the literature \citep[][see Fig.~\ref{fig:SFRD}]{panter07,madau14,driver18,lopezfernandez18,sanchez19,leja19,bellstedt20}.
-These results are derived from different data sets and using different approaches to the analysis.
+We also compared the cosmic evolution of $\rho_\star$ obtained in this work with previous results in the literature \citep[][; see Fig.~\ref{fig:SFRD}]{panter07,madau14,driver18,lopezfernandez18,sanchez19,leja19,bellstedt20}.
+These results are derived from different datasets and using different approaches to the analysis.
 For instance, the works by \citet{madau14} and \citet{driver18} were performed with data from galaxy redshift surveys.
-The rest of studies are based on nearby galaxies and fossil record methods of stellar populations, where the cosmic SFR was constrained by using non-parametric \citep{panter07, leja19, sanchez19} and parametric \citep{lopezfernandez18, bellstedt20} SFH models.
-There are many similarities and discrepancies between the results that are mainly related to the properties of the samples, the quality of the data, the methodologies, as well as the ability to correct for cosmic variance, AGN contribution, and dust effects.
-Overall, we conclude that the analysis of \mjp \ data provides successful results that are in good agreement with cosmological surveys \citep{madau14, driver18}, and the fossil record analysis of SDSS \citep{panter07}, IFS CALIFA \citep{lopezfernandez18}, and GAMA data \citep{bellstedt20}.
+The remaining studies are based on nearby galaxies and fossil record methods applied to stellar populations, where the cosmic SFR was constrained by using non-parametric \citep{panter07, leja19, sanchez19} and parametric \citep{lopezfernandez18, bellstedt20} SFH models.
+There are many similarities and discrepancies between the results that are mainly related to the properties of the samples, the quality of the data, and the methodologies, as well as the ability to correct for cosmic variance, AGN contribution, and dust effects.
+Overall, we conclude that the analysis of \mjp \ data provides successful results that are in good agreement with cosmological surveys \citep{madau14, driver18} as well as the fossil record analysis of SDSS \citep{panter07}, IFS CALIFA \citep{lopezfernandez18}, and GAMA data \citep{bellstedt20}.
 In this regard, we have proven that our data and analysis techniques exhibit a remarkable potential to predict the evolution of both the SFR and stellar mass density of the Universe with cosmic time.